THE NATIONAL MOTOR MUSEUM, HAMPSHIRE, UK

 resulted in a packed salesroom on auction day.

 "It was the most attended preview and auction in memory," said Bonhams Group Director of Motoring James Knight.
 The most popular car of the auction in terms of consistent crowds of admirers and cameras,

-as well sale price, was the utterly distinct 1931 Bentley 4.5-Liter Supercharged Le Mans racer from the Charles R.J.
+as well sale price, was the utterly distinct 1931 Bentley 4.5-Litre Supercharged Le Mans racer from the Charles R.J.
 Noble Collection.
-Spirited bidding in the saleroom and on the telephones elicited excitement among the crowd as the car realized $4,647,500 from a private European buyer, resulting in a new record for a production
+Spirited bidding in the saleroom and on the telephones elicited excitement among the crowd as the car realised $4,647,500 from a private European buyer, resulting in a new record for a production

 blower Bentley.
 Another crowd-creating and news-making car, the stunning one-off 1954 New York Auto Show, 1953 Ferrari 250 Europa Coupé by Vignale, made the audience erupt in cheers as it achieved an